 The second is a fear of missing out.
 There are likely several months still before summer, meaning it’s tempting to think about the potential that a “better opportunity” might arise.
 If God leads you to apply, do it and don’t look back.
 As my friend Shaunti Feldhan says, “Keeping your options open leads to anxiousness because you are worrying about the what-ifs or ‘What am I missing?’
 You’re unsettled.
 There’s an uncertainty, and that certainly leads to a lack of peace.
 Whereas if I’m all in, I’m committed; it makes it easy.
 There’s peace because that’s the only option.
 Knowing there’s an eject seat will always contribute to dissatisfaction.”

 If you do take the step of applying and if God does provide for you to spend next summer at Woodlands, I can promise you one thing—this will be one of the most incredible, impactful, unforgettable chapters of your life.
-You will be stretched, you will grow, you will experience community like you have never seen, you will be part of something bigger than yourself, you will fall in love with God’s Word, your relationship with God will reach heights of trust, dependence and intimacy that you never thought possible…and you’ll have the time of your life doing it!
+You will be stretched, you will grow spiritually, you will develop as a leader, you will experience community like you have never seen, you will be part of something bigger than yourself, you will fall in love with God’s Word, your relationship with God will reach heights of trust, dependence, and intimacy that you never thought possible…and you will have the time of your life doing it!

 Think about it.
 Earnestly and fervently pray about it.
 If there’s even a possibility that God may be calling you to serve at Woodlands, please go to woodlandscamp.org/apply.
 Applying does not commit you, but not applying does uncommit you.
 So take that step, and see what God does.

 For the KING,